Spink, Vicki Jeanne (Mergen)

 You have free articles remaining.

-A celebration of Vicki’s life will be held at GUNDERSON OREGON FUNERAL AND CREMATION CARE, 1150 Park St., Oregon, at 2 p.m. on Friday, Jan.
+A celebration of Vicki's life will be held at GUNDERSON OREGON FUNERAL AND CREMATION CARE, 1150 Park St., Oregon, at 2 p.m. on Friday, Jan.
 10, 2020, with Pastor Kate Sweet presiding.
 Interment will immediately follow at Prairie Mound Cemetery in Oregon, with a luncheon to be held at the funeral home following the burial.
-An additional memorial service celebrating Vicki’s life will be held at SHEPHERD OF THE HILLS PRESBYTERIAN CHURCH, 5226 W. William Cannon Drive, Austin, Texas, at 10 a.m. on Saturday, Jan.
+A VISITATION will be held at the funeral home from 12 p.m. until the time of the service on Friday.
+An additional memorial service celebrating Vicki's life will be held at SHEPHERD OF THE HILLS PRESBYTERIAN CHURCH, 5226 W. William Cannon Drive, Austin, Texas, at 10 a.m. on Saturday, Jan.
 18, 2020.
 Online condolences may be made at www.gundersonfh.com

 Gunderson Oregon